-A blood test should be performed to show an increase in certain parameters such as urea and potassium, or a drop in sodium levels, as well as sometimes a change in the blood count (anemia, increased blood pressure). number of white blood cells).
-Other tests, such as an x-ray of the heart, an ultrasound exam (revealing abnormally small adrenal glands) or an EKG, may provide additional information.
+A blood test should perform to show an increase in certain parameters such as urea and potassium, or a drop in sodium levels, as well as sometimes a change in the blood count (anemia, increased blood pressure, several white blood cells).
+Other tests, such as an x-ray of the heart, an ultrasound exam (revealing abnormally small adrenal glands), or an EKG, may provide additional information.

 But only a specific test, called an ACTH stimulation test, will validate the supposed diagnosis.

-The causes of the disease being, most of the time, irreversible, a permanent treatment will be instituted as soon as the animal comes out of its hypocorticism “crisis” and the scheduled regular blood checks.
+The causes of the disease being, most of the time, irreversible, a permanent treatment will institute as soon as the animal comes out of its hypocorticism “crisis” and the scheduled regular blood checks.

 Due to the absence of specific clinical signs and the rarity of this condition, Addison’s disease is regularly underdiagnosed or confused with other diseases, especially kidney, with which it shares certain manifestations.